 “Not!”
 I replied.
 “Salad should not be microwaved“, I replied.
 “Of course…” he said.

 Not a House Man

 You should know that my father-in-law is not much of a houseman.
 Really not.
 Not his fault: In India, it is very common that the wife makes the food, and the man provides an income.
 My Indian father-in-law could not even boil an egg!
 He never had to.
 He worked as a General Manager in a big Indian Steel factory.

 Having finished his dinner salad, taking his plate, he walked to the kitchen.
 Wondering where to put it other than just in the kitchen sink.
 I saw him think: “Where do they put the dirty dishes…?“.
 He looked around but couldn’t seem to find the dishwasher.
 In and by itself that was amusing.

 The Dutch in me

 Having had my in-laws in our house for several weeks turned out to be a bit much for me (I’m Dutch…).
 I appreciate my independence and personal space.
 But what to do?

-It turned out that my mother in-law was very active in our house: cooking, cleaning etc, and that my father in-law did…, well, nothing really.
-Eventually that started to annoy me.
-Although I never said anything to him directly (I’ve got some manners), he did seem to pick up that he also should contribute somewhat in our household (both my partner and I were working full time, and my mother in-law took over the kitchen).
+It turned out that my mother-in-law was very active in our house: cooking, cleaning, etc, and that my father-in-law did…, well, nothing really.
+Eventually, that started to annoy me.
+Although I never said anything to him directly (I’ve got some manners), he did seem to pick up that he also should contribute somewhat to our household (both my partner and I were working full time, and my mother-in-law took over the kitchen).

 That one day, the first time he actually took out the garbage my partner and I were sitting on our couch.
-My father in-law passed by carrying the garbage to put it outside, just like he told he would.
+My father-in-law passed by carrying the garbage to put it outside, just like he told me he would.